 Tel: 01223 446 914 (8.30am to 5.30pm Monday to Friday, 9am to 5pm Saturday)

 InsureCancer (Medi Travelcover Ltd)

 InsureCancer will cover people with cancer for all destinations, including the USA.
-They will consider cover for people who are in treatment and people with advanced cancer.
+They will consider cover for people who are in treatment, waiting for treatment, and people with advanced cancer or a terminal prognosis.
 Their main requirement is that your consultant gives approval for you to make your trip, and will need to submit a form saying this.

 It's So Easy Travel Insurance